rndme/nostache/README.md

 # nostache
 ### mustache.js-like templates w/ a tiny ES6 core
+A 2kb template engine that does 80% of what mustache does, and with extra declartive-view features. <br /> <br />

+## Contents
 * [Design](#design)
 * [Usage](#usage)
 * [Compared to Mustache, Handlebars, and Hogan](#compared-to-mustache-handlebars-and-hogan)